• Breakfast Recipes

 Home » Main Course Recipes

-Published: Dec 9, 2022 by Chef Tripti · This post may contain affiliate links
+Modified: Oct 13, 2025 · Published: Dec 9, 2022 by Chef Tripti · This post may contain affiliate links · Leave a Comment

-Kulthi, or horse gram daal, is a superfood with the highest protein levels of all the daals, and hardly anyone has heard of it!
-It's not used very much in Indian kitchens but is often used to feed animals because of its high protein content, hence the name horse gram daal.
+Kulthi, or horse gram dal, is a superfood with the highest protein levels of all the daals, and hardly anyone has heard of it!
+It's not commonly used in Indian kitchens, but it is often used to feed animals due to its high protein content, hence the name horse gram dal.
 Don't let this put you off enjoying this little nutrition bundle.
-I wanted to post this superfood recipe with horse gram daal so that you can share this food's health and medicinal benefits.
+I wanted to share this superfood recipe featuring horse gram dal so that you can learn about the health and medicinal benefits of this food.
 Great for vegetarians and vegans!

 A shallow dish containing horse gram daal.